mike99mac/minimy-mike99mac/hardware/README.md

 This will ensure the boombox stays together when being carried.

 ### Drill holes on face
 Baltic birch plywood is subject to tearout.
-To avoid that as much as possible, perform the following steps:
+Use a template to avoid that and drill the following holes:
-- Using a template, drill holes in the front with sharp Forstner bits:
   - 2 holes for jacks:   11/32 (0.344")
   - 3 holes for buttons:  9/32 (0.281")
   - 5 holes for amp:     19/64 (0.297")